 But dance is therapy to patients and doctors alike.
 Because the meditating and wholesome experience made possible by rhythmic movement offers a relieve in the symptoms of everyday life as well.

 Stress is one of the dominant sinners bringing forth physical and mental illness.
 The brain will not be able to milk the benefits of our self-healing properties whilst under stress.
 We need both rest and stimuli to focus ourselves back to a preferred state.

-In addition to this we will not be able to think properly when effected by stressful situations.
-Decisions made whilst under stress has been proven by the Association for psychological Science to be of a more optimistic nature, leading to a higher risk of disappointment and failure.
+In addition to this we will not be able to think properly when affected by stressful situations.
+Decisions made whilst under stress has been proven by the Association for Psychological Science to be of a more pessimistic nature, leading to a higher risk of disappointment and failure.
 It actually shows a link between stress and addiction, since stress made potential users focus more on the positive side of the battle.